Track Your Teen's Driving Practice Hours

 A log is most useful when you review it before planning the next outing.
 Look for patterns:

 Use the answers to set the agenda.
-The PTTG does this automatically: each completed lesson updates a progress tracker that flags what's remaining.
+The driving log does this automatically: each recorded drive updates your teen's skill coverage and flags what's remaining.

 Audits are rare, but some states reserve the right to verify practice hours.
 A clean, consistent log protects you.